Jjerot/SnapSplitSummary/README.md

 -Calculates your "luckiest" and "unluckiest" (nemesis) cards based on their total number of splits and how many desirable outcomes they've rolled.

-This is then saved to summary.html and displayed after the program is run
+This is then saved to statistics.txt and summary.html to be displayed after the program is run